sourkremlin/growcontroller/notes/hardware.md

 Relay Power Supply
 ------------------

 Need something that will switch mains power from low voltage/amp GPIO pins on the RPi (at least 3 connectors, more and ability to expand are desirable).
 This is likely the most challenging part of this device.
+Need to know power supply requirements on grow lights so that this can be sized correctly.